maximus-brown/maximus-brown.github.io/_posts/2021-07-11-A-Few-Of-My-Favorite-Claymates.markdown

 Another thing I like is they continue to surprise art collectors with clever new characters on drops.

-For example, they recently announced a collaboration project with [Spacebudz](https://spacebudz.io/) and the first drop is scheduled to be on Saturday, July 17th for handful of the original characters.
+For example, they recently announced a collaboration project with [Spacebudz](https://spacebudz.io/) and the first drop is scheduled to be on Saturday, July 17th for a handful of the original characters.

 ![](/images/posts/favorite-claymates/claymates-spacebudz-collab_1.png)